ibm-mas/ansible-devops/ibm/mas_devops/roles/aws_ec2_documentdb/README.md

 aws_documentdb_user
 -----------------------
-This role creates an EC2 instance in the same vpc where Document DB was installed and then create additional docdb user for the MAS instance.
-The role also stores the additional docdb username and password in AWS secret manager along with creating k8 Secret in specified config directory
+This role creates an EC2 instance in the same vpc where Document DB was installed and then creates / removes additional docdb user for the MAS instance based on the user action variable.
+The role also stores / removes additional docdb username and password in AWS secret manager based on user action variable.
+It along creates k8 Secret file in specified config directory if user action is add

 ## Prerequisites
 To run this role with providers you must have already installed the [Mongo Shell](https://www.mongodb.com/docs/mongodb-shell/install/).